This post is by Bernie Carr,

 - Keep some distance between yourself and others.
 It is better to avoid crowds, but if you had to be around a lot of people, see if you can have maintain some distance from others so you are able to react.

 - Believe in a positive turnout.
 Believe that you will get through an experience no matter what.
 If you have an unshakeable faith that you will turn out fine, you increase your chances of survival.

 There have been a lot of violent events this past few weeks.
 These are perilous times we live in.
 These habits do not guarantee survival but they may help improve your chances.
 This list is certainly not all inclusive.
 I am sure there are a lot more ways to stay safe.
 Please share in the comments your ideas on improving survival chances.

 Stay safe everyone!

-If you found value in the article, please help us keep this site free by supporting Apartment Prepper on Patreon to help keep this site free.
+If you found value in the article, please help us keep this site free by supporting Apartment Prepper on Patreon.
 Click here: https://www.patreon.com/apartmentprepper No worries if you are not able to, I’ll still keep writing.